 Launching a worksite wellness initiative or program is one thing.
 Sustaining ongoing participation and creating a long term culture of wellness is another.
 Effective worksite wellness communication requires frequent contact through multiple communications channels.
 Communicators need to think beyond the launch and provide a series of ongoing reminders and tips.

 Behavior change requires consistent effort and focus over a period of time.
-Consider using tools such as desktop scrolling news feeds to deliver daily tips, reminders and inspiration for special interest groups.
+Consider using tools such as desktop tickers to deliver daily tips, reminders and inspiration for special interest groups.

 A user-generated internal newsletter tool makes it easy to create a wellness newsletter with limited resource.
 Employees can contribute their own news and articles such as: